Mejorando Mi Hogar Blog

 how they would like to be remembered.

-• Co-Director and Writer Adrian Molina: “I would probably like to be remembered as someone who tried to use his art to make the world a better place.
+- Co-Director and Writer Adrian Molina: “I would probably like to be remembered as someone who tried to use his art to improve the world.

 Have you seen Disney COCO?
 Did you get to see the cameos?